 - 6.1 Investments undertaken by external fund managers on behalf of the Council can only be placed in certain types of investment as permitted under the Local Government Act.
-The types of investment, counterparties and limits used by each fund manager are set out in their Investment Management Agreement. - 6.2 The Council's Section 151 Officer is authorised to amend these Investment Management Agreements as appropriate to reflect the needs of the Council, after fully considering the options and their associated risk and in consultation with the Council's treasury management advisers.
+The types of investment, counterparties and limits used by each fund manager are set out in their Investment Management Agreement. - The Council's Section 151 Officer is authorised to amend these Investment Management Agreements as appropriate to reflect the needs of the Council, after fully considering the options and their associated risk and in consultation with the Council's treasury management advisers.
+Subject to the relevant due diligence being undertaken, the Investment Management Agreements could include investment in asset classes such as gilts, corporate bonds, property or equities, or investment in a multi asset fund. - 6.3 The limit on deposits in Property Funds will be £20 million with any one fund that passes the selection process. - 6.4 The limit on deposits in Short Dated Bond Funds will be £20 million with any one fund that passes the selection process. - 6.5 The limit on deposits in Enhanced Cash Funds will be £20 million with any one fund that passes the selection process.